guillevazquez8/Lab-4.06---Testing-endpoits-with-MockMvc/README.md

-# Lab 4.06: Creating an API wit Spring Boot and testing endpoits with JUnit and MockMvc
+# Lab 4.06: Creating an API and testing endpoits with MockMvc

 1. Starting with database creation and modelling, I had to make a hospital API with employees and patients databases